sampsyo/cs6120/content/blog/2019-12-02-equivalence-modulo-inputs/index.md

 More bugs were also found in increasing levels of optimization, with the most under `-O3`.

+The authors also found performance bugs through comparing compilers to each other, in a differential testing scenario similar to that used by Csmith.
+19 of the 147 confirmed bugs were performance issues.

 It's important to note that these were only the bugs that were found by Orion.
 Because Orion specifically targeted optimization phases, it is understandable that GCC Tree Optimization and RTL optimization were the components with the